elf4j/elf4j-api/README.md

 Note: Once coding is done as in the sample, nothing will be logging out until you include a binding logging framework in the classpath.
 The [tinylog ELF4J Service Provider](https://github.com/elf4j/elf4j-tinylog) binding JAR can be used as a working example of the logging service provider, together with the [tinylog](https://tinylog.org/v2/) JAR itself.
-The application using this ELF4J API can decide to use any logging provider of the ELF4J SPI at deployment time, without any code change.
+The application using this ELF4J API can opt to use any logging provider (e.g. [LOG4J provider](https://github.com/elf4j/elf4j-log4j)) of the ELF4J SPI at deployment time, without any code change.

 ```
 class LoggerSample {